wintercms/docs/backend-users.md

 <a name="backend-auth-facade"></a>
 ## Backend user helper

-The global `BackendAuth` facade can be used for managing administrative users, which primarily inherits the `October\Rain\Auth\Manager` class.
+The global `BackendAuth` facade can be used for managing administrative users, which primarily inherits the `Winter\Storm\Auth\Manager` class.
 To register a new administrator user account, use the `BackendAuth::register` method.

     $user = BackendAuth::register([
         'name' => 'Some User',